Mehedi16009/rvprober-simulated-sensor-attack-hardness/README.md

 ## Ethics, Safety, and Responsible Disclosure

 This repository:

-Does not include real-world exploit instructions
+- Does **not** include real-world exploit instructions

-Uses abstract parameters instead of physical attack details
+- Uses abstract, normalized parameters instead of physical attack details

-Is intended for defensive research and methodology analysis
+- Is intended entirely for defensive research and methodology analysis

-See ethics_and_limitations.md for:
+See `ethics_and_limitations.md` for:

-IRB-style checklist
+- IRB-style checklist

-Disclosure recommendations
+- Disclosure recommendations

-Limitations of simulation-based studies
+- Limitations of simulation-based studies

+Designed to run in Google Colab using CPU‐only resources.
+The code uses fixed random seeds for full reproducibility.

 --
- ## Author Note:
+## Author Note

-This project was developed independently as a research-focused reconstruction of prior work, with the goal of demonstrating:
+This project was developed independently as a **research-focused reconstruction** of prior work.
+It demonstrates:

-Technical depth in systems and sensor security
+- Technical depth in systems and sensor security

-Faithful methodology reproduction
+- Faithful methodology reproduction

-Safe and ethical experimentation
+- Safe and ethical experimentation

-Readiness to contribute to advanced research in this area
+- Readiness to contribute to advanced research in this area

-I would be honored to further extend this work — particularly toward defenses, detection mechanisms, and real-world validation under appropriate ethical review — in collaboration with Professor Kim’s research group.
+I welcome the opportunity to extend this work—particularly toward detection, mitigation, and real-world validation under appropriate ethical review—in collaboration with Professor Kim’s research group.

 -------